Detailed Explanation of Component Decorator Identifiers

 nullable: string;

-// Control the precision and range of numeric input
+// Control number input precision and range

 @property({ type: Number, range:[0,5], step: 0.5, fractionDigits: 3 })